twanc/nexus_artifact/README.md

 # nexus_artifact
-Two scripts used for removing artifacts from Nexus Repository OSS 3.1.
+Scripts used for removing artifacts from Nexus Repository OSS 3.1.
 * remove.groovy - script based on https://gist.github.com/kellyrob99/2d1483828c5de0e41732327ded3ab224
-* run.py - uploading above ones and executing
+* run.py - uploading the groovy script and executing

-At the end Blob compact task must be executed to release files from filesystem.
+As the last step Blob compact task must be executed to release files from the filesystem.